Manashjyoti-Bora/Manashjyoti-Bora/README.md

 ---

+---

 ## 🤝 Let's Connect

-I'm always open to collaborating on exciting projects, contributing to open source, and connecting with fellow developers.
+I'm actively seeking **Frontend / Full Stack Web Development Internship** opportunities where I can learn, contribute, and build impactful software with experienced teams.

-If you're looking for a passionate developer or would like to collaborate, feel free to reach out!
+If you're hiring interns or would like to collaborate on a project, feel free to reach out.

+📧 **Email:** manashjyotibora122@gmail.com

-⭐ Thanks for visiting my profile!
+⭐ Thank you for visiting my profile.
+I look forward to connecting with you!

----

-> 🚀 **Always learning.
-Always building.
-Always improving.**